MSF responds to Ebola in North Kivu, DRC

 A new case of Ebola virus disease was confirmed in North Kivu on February 7, 2021, marking the start of the country’s twelfth outbreak.
 Since the end of DRC's tenth Ebola outbreak here in June 2020—the country’s largest ever—MSF teams have continued to support the province's health authorities and local communities.

 Learn more about our latest Ebola response in DRC >

-The latest Ebola crisis is the worst ever documented in Democratic Republic of Congo (DRC)—and the second-largest Ebola outbreak recorded anywhere.
-Efforts to stop the spread of the disease are challenged by the realities of fighting an epidemic in a conflict zone.
+The Ebola outbreak declared in August 2018 was the worst ever documented in Democratic Republic of Congo (DRC)—and the second-largest Ebola outbreak recorded anywhere.
+Efforts to stop the spread of the disease were challenged on many fronts, including by the realities of fighting an epidemic in a conflict zone.

 DRC’s Ministry of Health officially declared a new outbreak of Ebola virus disease in North Kivu on August 1, 2018.
-It is the country's tenth outbreak of the deadly virus in 40 years.
+It was the country's tenth outbreak of the deadly virus in 40 years.

 On July 17, 2019, the World Health Organization declared the Ebola outbreak in Democratic Republic of Congo to be a public health emergency of international concern.